 The Buffalo school district is going to use more carrots and fewer sticks to get its rule breakers to change their ways.

-On Tuesday night, the Board of Education unanimously approved a new code of conduct under which students will no longer be suspended for disciplinary problems like truancy, cheating, cutting class, running in the halls, smoking and dress code violations.
+On Tuesday night, the Board of Education unanimously approved a new code of conduct under which students will no longer be suspended for disciplinary problems like truancy, cheating, cutting class, running in the halls, in-school cell phone use, smoking and dress code violations.

-In these and many other cases, punishment is taking a back seat to intervention strategies like seating changes, written apologies, notifying parents, peer mentoring and conflict resolution.
+In these and many other cases, punishment is taking a back seat to intervention strategies like seating changes, writing letters of apology, notifying parents, peer mentoring and conflict resolution.

 “Our primary obligation is to provide intervention so conduct doesn't repeat itself rather than primarily to impose consequences,” said Will Keresztes, associate superintendent for student support.